igorski/regrader/README.md

 ### Build as VST 2.4

-VST3.0 is great and all, but support across DAW's is poor (looking at a certain German product).
+VST3.0 is great and all, but support across DAW's is poor (looking at a certain popular German product).
 You can however build this plugin as a VST2.4 plugin and enjoy it on a wider range of host platforms.

 However: as of SDK 3.6.11, Steinberg no longer packages the _./pluginterfaces/vst2.x_-folder inside the VST3_SDK folder.
-If you really wish to build a VST2 plugin, copying the folder from an older SDK version _could_ work (verified 3.6.9. vst2.x folder to work with SDK 3.7.0).
-You can view [Steinbergs rationale on this decision](https://www.steinberg.net/en/newsandevents/news/newsdetail/article/vst-2-coming-to-an-end-4727.html), and who can blame them ?
+If you _really_ wish to build a VST2 plugin, copying the folder from an older SDK version _could_ work (verified 3.6.9. _vst2.x_ folders to work with SDK 3.7.0), though be aware that you _need a license to use VST2_.
+You can view [Steinbergs rationale on this decision here](https://www.steinberg.net/en/newsandevents/news/newsdetail/article/vst-2-coming-to-an-end-4727.html).

 Once your SDK is "setup" for VST2, simply uncomment the following line in _CMakeLists.txt_: